 It’s a bit like food miles – it’s not just the impact of the product itself, it’s the process it goes through as it’s delivered.

-Our aim is to become a zero carbon organisation by 2025, and our eleventh Environmental Footprint report gives us a clear picture of the progress we’ve made and what else we need to do to achieve our goal.
+Four years ago we committed to becoming a zero-carbon organisation by 2025, and our thirteenth Environmental Footprint report gives us a clear picture of the progress we’ve made and what else we need to do to achieve our goal.